caithmac/upsc-digitalgarden/src/site/notes/UPSC/Are there fundamental crisis tendencies in the modern democractic welfare state. Discuss  with reference to habbermasian idea of legitamacy crisis.md

 >What :  Cycle of Legitamacy and Welfarism

 - According to Habermas:
-- In modern capitalist society, legitamacy is obtained by democratic methods, which leads to more demand by people for more social welfarism, increase of popular participation and social equality.
+- In modern capitalist society, legitimacy is obtained by democratic methods, which leads to more demand by people for more social welfarism, increase of popular participation and social equality.
 - This puts pressure on state to cast wider net to expand its social responsibilities and state intervention for removing inequality.
-But this all comes at cost and and state has to increase its expenditure on welfare programme.
+But this all comes at cost and and state has to increase its expenditure on welfare program.
 - This increased expenditure has to be borne by someone, hence this extra burden is passed on to the tax payers.
 Which restricts their spending and thus lowering the profits of capitalists and accumulation.
-- Thus the capitalist society is constantly in the grip of crisis tendency that is legitamacy.
+- Thus the capitalist society is constantly in the grip of crisis tendency that is legitimacy.

 >[!done] Body 2 : Are there fundamental crisis tendencies in the modern democractic welfare state?